 Catawba is one of only 20 North Carolina public and private institutions included in Forbes' "America's Top Colleges 2015," and moved up 28 places on their list of the 650 best undergraduate colleges.
 This is the fourth consecutive year that Catawba has been named a top college by Forbes.

 Catawba is ranked among North Carolina's Highest Return on Investment Colleges, according to Affordable Colleges Online (AC Online).
 Catawba ranked 15 of 35 N.C. colleges that show "consistent payoffs in the workplace" and ranked as a top college in North Carolina "with low net costs (tuition and fees), and whose graduates earn top dollar over their lifetimes when compared with non-degree holders."

 Catawba was one of only four institutions in North Carolina making the Top 100 list in Forbes’ Grateful Graduates Index 2016.
 The other NC institutions were Duke University, Wake Forest University, and Davidson College.
 The Index ranks the best long-term value, or return-on-investment (ROI) of the top private, not-for profit colleges enrolling more than 1,000 students.

 Catawba is also ranked sixth among private colleges in N.C. as one of the 30 best value colleges and universities in the state in 2015 by Online Communications' BestValueSchools.com.

-Again this year, Catawba has been named one of the nation's Best Music Schools by In Tune magazine's listing of The Best Music Schools of 2015.
+Again this year, Catawba has been named one of the nation's Best Music Schools by In Tune magazine's listing of The Best Music Schools for 2017.

 Catawba was ranked among the most affordable small colleges for a psychology degree in the U.S. by Best Psychology Degrees.